hcoles/pitest-site/quickstart/mutators.markdown

 Although not currently enabled by default it is highly recommended that you enable it if you wish to ensure your test suite has full coverage of conditional statements.

 As shown above the basic remove conditionals mutator ensures that the statements following the conditional always execute.
-It will also only mutate only equality checks (eg ==, !=).
+It will also only mutate only equality checks (e.g. ==, !=).

 Additional specialised versions of the mutator exist that will ensure the block never executes so